MicroEJ/docs/glossary.rst

             A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a Runtime Environment and a memory space to link Sandboxed Applications.

    Foundation Library
       A Foundation Library is a library that provides core or hardware-dependent functionalities.
-A Foundation Library combines `Managed Code`_ (Java, Javascript, managed-C, etc. ) and low-level APIs (C, asm, etc.) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni_specification>`).
+A Foundation Library combines `Managed Code`_ (Java code, C code or Javascript code) and low-level APIs (C code, Assembly code, etc.) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni_specification>`).

    MICROEJ SDK
       MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable, and run Virtual Devices.